Monte Carlo Retirement Planner

 Net annual withdrawal

-annual spending minus annual SS/pension
+spending minus SS/pension (today's $)

 -

-Withdrawal rate
+Withdrawal rate at retirement

-% of portfolio at retirement
+% of median portfolio at retirement

 -